sila0164/GameHex-Editor/GHEX-Language.md

 The program currently does not have any error reporting through the ui.
 If you want to create your own scripts or lists, use the log for debugging.

+For a practical example, check out my Suite for Ghost Recon Breakpoint here:
+TBD

 # Overview:

 The GHEX "Language" is a very simple programming language, that uses a very simple syntax and it is meant to be very forgiving.
 It is nonetheless a good idea to stick to a system, to avoid making the code hard to read.

 Each line is a command.
 It makes it simple to use, but is ultimately not optimal for very long commands.
 (This could change in the future)